Building Mentorship Skills for Academic Careers

 In this series of interactive workshops designed for current Cornell graduate students and postdocs and open to those in all fields, you will develop essential research mentoring skills, particularly in disciplines where research is conducted collaboratively and in teams.
 Effective mentoring of student research is a key skill influencing everything from research productivity to motivation.
 Learn best practices for mentoring undergraduate, graduate, and postdoctoral researchers, and develop planning and communication skills needed to guide individual mentees and research teams.

-- Format / Location: Primarily offered as interactive workshops and breakout discussions involving case studies. with supporting materials available in a Canvas site.
-Hybrid capability may be available for participants who are not in Ithaca.
+- Format / Location: Primarily offered as in-person interactive workshops and breakout discussions involving case studies, with supporting materials available in a Canvas site.
+Hybrid capability may be available for participants who are not in Ithaca, with advance notice.

 - Contact: Dr. Colleen McLinn, futurefaculty@cornell.edu or 607-255-2030